‘Dead' Woman Found to Be Breathing at Detroit Funeral Home

 “The Oakland County medical examiner’s office was contacted and given the medical data,” the department said.
 “The patient was again determined to have expired and the body was released directly to the family to make arrangements with a funeral home of their choosing.”

-But then came a startling discovery at James H. Cole funeral home: The woman was alive.
+But then came a startling discovery at the James H. Cole funeral home: The woman was still alive.

 “Our staff confirmed she was breathing" and called a Detroit emergency medical crew, the funeral home said.

-The woman was taken to a hospital, WDIV-TV and The Detroit News reported.
-No other information on the location, her name or current condition was immediately available Monday.
+“My heart is so heavy.
+Someone pronounced my child dead, and she’s not even dead,” the mother told WDIV-TV, which didn't identify her by name.

+There was no official information on the woman's condition Monday.
+Her name hasn't been released.

-“We couldn’t believe it,” said Dave Fornell, deputy commissioner of the Detroit fire department, who added that her heart rate was 80.
+“We couldn’t believe it,” said Dave Fornell, deputy commissioner of the Detroit fire department, whose first responders were called to the funeral home.